-The School shall notify the Commission within two (2) calendar days when it has knowledge of any of the following:
+The SCHOOL shall notify the COMMISSION within two (2) calendar days when it has knowledge of any of the following:

-- (a).
-Any condition that may cause the School to vary from the terms of this Charter Contract or applicable requirements, federal and/or state law; - (b).
-The arrest of any members of the School Governing Board or School employees for a crime punishable as a felony or any crime related to the misappropriation of funds or theft; - (c).
-A court judgment that any members of the School Governing Board or School employees have been found guilty; pled no-contest, or accepted a deferred acceptance of a no-contest plea; - (d).
-Any complaint, citation, or default filed against the School by a government agency or lessor; - (e).
-Any inaccuracy found in enrollment count or other data provided to the Commission; - (f).
-The School receives a notice or is otherwise informed that the School is a party to a legal suit; - (g).
-Severe damage to a School's facilities that render the facilities unusable and require the School to relocate; or - (h).
+- 1. Any condition that may cause the SCHOOL to vary from the terms of this Charter Contract or applicable requirements, federal and/or state law; - The arrest of any members of the SCHOOL Governing Board or SCHOOL employees for a crime punishable as a felony or any crime related to the misappropriation of funds or theft; - A court judgment that any members of the SCHOOL Governing Board or SCHOOL employees have been found guilty; pled no-contest, or accepted a deferred acceptance of a no-contest plea; - 4.
+Any complaint, citation, or default filed against the SCHOOL by a government agency or lessor; - 5.
+Any inaccuracy found in enrollment count or other data provided to the COMMISSION; - The SCHOOL receives a notice or is otherwise informed that the SCHOOL is a party to a legal suit; - Severe damage to a SCHOOL's facilities that render the facilities unusable and require the SCHOOL to relocate; or - 8.
 A default on any obligation, which shall include debts for which payments are past due by ninety (90) calendar days or more.